santik/hackerrank/README.md

-# hackerrank
+# Hackerrank Solutions

-My solution is hackerrank
+Cut the Tree